ContainerSolutions/techterrarium/CONTRIBUTING.md

 gh pr checkout <pr-link>
 ```

-Use [`git log -p main..FETCH_HEAD`][git-history-filtering] to list all commits
-in the feature branch which aren't in the `main` branch; `-p` shows each
-commit's diff.
-To show the whole surrounding function of a change as context,
-use the `-W` argument as well.

 ## Community Guidelines

 Our project follows certain guidelines to ensure a respectful and inclusive
 environment.
 Before contributing, please read our [Code of
 Conduct](CODE_OF_CONDUCT.md), which applies to all project interactions.

 ## Acknowledgement

 These contributing guidelines have been strongly inspired by the ones from
 [Neovim](neovim)

 [atomic-commits]: https://en.wikipedia.org/wiki/Atomic_commit
 [pr-draft]: